Skip to content

 Nynch tracks the speed.

-The Stagnation Alert: Nynch highlights any deal that hasn’t moved stage in 10 days.
+The Stagnation Alert: Nynch highlights any opportunity that hasn’t moved stage in 10 days.
 It turns red.
 It forces you to look at it.

-The Velocity Score: We rate your pipeline on speed and not just value.
+The Velocity Score: We rate your network on speed and not just value.

 The Next Step Enforcement: Nynch prompts you to book the follow-up meeting during the call notes process so you never hang up empty-handed.